Liver Spots: 5 Important Points You Must Know

 Age spots appear flat in shape, generally oval areas of the skin that particularly increased pigmentation.
 In simple words, these raised oval darkened skin areas are deferential from the surrounding skin.

 Skin biopsy is done to find out the skin cancer cases.
-The skin color can be protected by wearing protective clothing, sun protection products, and using broad-spectrum sunscreen.
+The skin colour can be protected by wearing protective clothing, sun protection products, and using broad-spectrum sunscreen.

 Solar lentiginosis or Age spots are mainly present on the skin parts which are mostly exposed to the sun.
 Sun exposure includes ultraviolet light and sun rays which are very much harmful to the skin.
 Smoother skin forms which constantly come with intense sun exposure are likely to develop mild skin blemishes.